hojelse/fcdm/natural_deduction/README.md

               Its cold
 ```

-See the full list of inference rules in the document [Rules of Natural Deduction in Predicate Logic.png](https://github.com/hojelse/fcdm/blob/master/natural_deduction/README.md)
+See the full list of inference rules in the section below or in the document [Rules of Natural Deduction in Predicate Logic.png](https://github.com/hojelse/fcdm/blob/master/natural_deduction/README.md)

 ### Intuitionistic rules